 Gene therapy stems from a conviction that we can do better than the standard of care in diseases caused by a genetic mutation.

-By delivering functional copies of the mutated gene, we aim to enable patients’ own bodies to produce a sustainable supply of the functional protein they lack.
+By delivering functional copies of the mutated gene, we aim to enable patients’ own bodies to produce a sustainable supply of the therapeutic protein they lack.

-Our goal is to help patients live longer, spare them from painful and debilitating symptoms and untether them from the burden of chronic treatments – to give them freedom for life.
+Our goal is to help patients live longer, spare them from painful and debilitating symptoms and untether them from the burden of chronic treatments.

 Watch the video below to learn more about the science of gene therapy.